top of page

 The noun 'inroad' has a fascinating etymology that traces its origins to the Old English word 'īn-rād,' where 'īn' means 'in' or 'into,' and 'rād' signifies 'riding' or 'journey.'
 This term originally referred to the act of riding or marching into an area or territory, often associated with military incursions.
 Over time, its meaning evolved to encompass a broader sense of progress or advancement, particularly in a figurative sense.
 Thus, 'inroad' now denotes a significant or noticeable progress made in a particular field, discipline, or endeavor, reflecting its historical connection to the idea of penetrating or advancing into new territory or domains, whether in a military context or a more abstract sense of achievement.

-Quiz: Find the meaning of the noun inroad:
+Find the correct meaning of the noun inroad:

 Try Again!